callstack/haul/README.md

 ---

+Haul is a drop-in replacement for `react-native` CLI built on open tools like Webpack.
+It can act as a development server or bundle your React Native app for production.

 ## Features

-**Open:** Haul is a drop-in replacement for `react-native` CLI built on open tools like Webpack.

-**Hackable:** Provides a familiar environment by leveraging the Webpack ecosystem.

-**Just works:** Built on top of battle tested open source projects, so you never hit annoying issues like symlink support.

-**Helpful:** Designed from the ground up with helpful error messages to increase your productivity.
+- Replaces React Native packager to bundle your app
+- Access to full webpack ecosystem, using additonal loaders and plugins is simple
+- Doesn't need watchman, symlinks work nicely
+- Helpful and easy to understand error messages

 ## Getting started